 All releases from sysctl will be announced to customers at least one week before the actual release date of the new software.
 The release announcement includes a more general description about the release and the technical changes.

-At the time of the release sysctl will publish the technical changes for the release on sysctl.se.
+During the time of the release sysctl will publish the technical changes for the release on sysctl.se.

 If there is a known issue that could affect customers a patch release might be released on shorter notice.
 A patch release will always be announced before the time of the release.